getlago/lago-docs/docs/guide/10_invoicing/grace-period.md

 After sending events, you can **go to the invoice list and refresh** the corresponding `draft` invoice to ensure your new events have been taken into account.

 When all changes have been made, you can either wait for the grace period to expire (the invoice status will automatically switch to `finalized`) or you can **finalize the invoice manually** through the user interface or the API.

+When an invoice is `finalized`, it can no longer be edited.
+Finalizing an invoice triggers the `invoice.created` webhook.

 ![Draft invoice in the Lago app](../../../static/img/grace-period-draft-invoice.png)